 Yankees relief pitcher Mariano Rivera broke Trevor Hoffman’s record for the most saves in baseball history in 2011.
 Rivera finished his nineteen-year career with the Yankees with 652 saves.
 He is also the only player to be unanimously voted into the Baseball Hall of Fame.

 Outfielder Aaron Judge quickly became the next Yankees legend in the making in 2017.
 He won the AL Rookie of the Year honor and finished second in MVP voting.
 Judge had 52 home runs, 127 walks, and a .284 average.
 At 6-foot-7, he is the tallest player to have at least fifty home runs in a season.

-If you are a fan of the New York Yankees, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Yankees have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the New York Yankees, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the New York Yankees have the star power to make it all the way to the World Series in 2022?

 For a franchise that is used to winning titles, 13 years since their last seems like an eternity.
 However, this years Yankees team has the best chance in a while to return to the top of the baseball mountain where they rightfully belong.

 Coming into his fifth season as a Major League Baseball manager, Aaron Boone currently has a 328-218 regular season win-loss record in charge of the New York Yankees.